OSGConnect/OUTDATED-tutorial-fsurf/README.md

     Waiting for running jobs to be removed...
     Jobs removed, removing workflow directory

-This will not effect the files you have fetched with fsurf --output --id WorflowID.
+This will not effect the files you have fetched with fsurf --output --id WorkflowID.

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).